dustinpfister/blog_posts/_posts/lodash_indexof.md

 ### 1.1 - Browser support for Array.indexOf

-So one of the main reasons why you might bother with a methid like \_.indexOf over Array.indexOf might have to do with browser support yes?
-Well the thing about that is that it is not just a qusion of how far back support goes with a native method it is also a qusion of how far back does suppport go with the varsion of lodash you are using as well.
+So one of the main reasons why you might bother with a method like \_.indexOf over Array.indexOf might have to do with browser support yes?
+Well the thing about that is that it is not just a question of how far back support goes with a native method it is also a question of how far back does support go with the version of lodash you are using as well.

-From what I have gathered the Array.indexOf method works with versions 9+ of Internet explorer, and late versions of lodash only support ie as far back as version 10 of ie. So then it is important to know what version of lodash you are using, and what needs to happen to push support backward farther if need be.
+From what I have gathered the Array.indexOf method works with versions 9+ of Internet explorer, and late versions of lodash only support ie as far back as version 10 of IE. So then it is important to know what version of lodash you are using, and what needs to happen to push support backward farther if need be.

 ## 2 - A basic lodash indexof example